hutch120/Mount-Hotham/README.md

 # Mount-Hotham

-Alright snow bunnies, listen up!
-Get ready to shred, carve, and chill with my insider tips for Hotham and Dinner Plain – your ultimate guide to the mountains!

 ## Downhill Thrills at Hotham

 *   **Trail Map:** Ditch the paper and embrace the future!
 Download the Hotham app for live location tracking and connect with your crew on the slopes.
 Find it here: [https://www.mthotham.com.au/on-mountain/getting-about/trail-map](https://www.mthotham.com.au/on-mountain/getting-about/trail-map)